American mahjong: Rules

 The hands are usually placed on the rack, and the tiles called and shown must be placed on top of the rack.

 Compositions of tiles

-The compositions of tiles are: single, pair, pung, kong, quint, and sextet.
+The compositions of tiles are: pair, pung, kong, quint, and sextet.

-There is no chow.
-At the same time, the traditional composition winning hands (four compositions and one pair) is not present in the American mahjong.

 Joker tiles

-Joker tiles cannot be passed to the other players during Charleston (exchanging tiles).
+Joker tiles cannot be passed to the other players during the Charleston (exchanging tiles).
 When 3 Joker tiles goes together, they can be a composition.

-Game processing
+Game overview

 The players roll dice to determine East.
-High roll is designated as East.
+The highest roll is designated as East.
 Each player then stacks a row of 19 tiles, two tiles high in front of them (for a total of 38 tiles).
-Then the East player will decide the opening position with two dice, and each person will take 13 tiles in hand (14 tiles for the East player).
-After the tiles in hand have been sorted, Charleston -- exchange 3 tiles with other players -- will be conducted.
-It takes three stages, usually twice, the second time in reverse order.
+Then the East player will decide the opening break with two dice.
+From the break, each person will take 13 tiles in hand (14 tiles for the East player).
+After the tiles in hand have been sorted, if the East player has a completed hand, then they can declare Mahjongg immediately.
+Otherwise, the Charleston will be conducted: